 - wetlands;

-- · forests;
+- forests;

 - rivers and streams;

 - valleys;

 - the lakeshore and lake bank;

-- · environmentally sensitive areas; and
+- environmentally sensitive areas; and

-- groundwater.
+- · groundwater.

 Since settlement in the 1800s, extensive areas of natural environment have been diminished through clearing, drainage and development.
-The remaining natural environment areas take on a greater significance for the health and integrity of the ecosystem.
+The remaining natural environment areas have taken on a greater significance for the health and integrity of the ecosystem and are increasingly important to the area's ability to mitigate and adapt to the impacts of climate change.
 The intent of this Plan is to protect these areas to ensure a healthy ecosystem.

 The community declared that a healthy environment is a priority and believes it is the responsibility of all residents to protect and maintain.
 The community's vision of Ashfield-Colborne-Wawanosh is to become an environmental leader in all areas of the Township and in its land uses.
 Natural environment areas must be improved in quality, corridors to facilitate wildlife travel should be re-established, and tree planting for reforestation and windbreaks should be encouraged.
 Significant development pressure exists along the lakeshore and within the Maitland and Nine Mile river valleys because of their aesthetic qualities and unique natural features.
 Development is directed away from these areas to protect their natural features and functions.
 New development is not permitted on the lake bank or in river valleys, and setbacks are established within the zoning by-law from the top of the bank and from natural features.
+With more frequent extreme weather events predicted for the future, these limits to development have become even more important.

 Forests provide many benefits for the natural and human environment.
 Forests cover about 19% of Ashfield-Colborne-Wawanosh's land base.
 The amount of tree cover in the Township ranges from 9% in the Eighteen Mile sub-watershed to 27% in the Lower Maitland sub-watershed.
 By using marginal lands, there are opportunities to increase forest cover in all sub-watersheds within the Township, to an average forest cover target of 25% or greater across all sub-watersheds.
-This amount of forest cover is achievable without removing any land from agricultural production
+This amount of forest cover is achievable without removing any land from agricultural production and would provide important environment services to the area, including carbon sequestration, relief from higher than average temperatures, flood and erosion control, and protection from severe wind gust events.

-These natural features are part of a larger system, and should be protected with a view to enhancing the entire ecosystem.
+These natural features are part of a larger system, and should be protected with a view to enhancing the entire ecosystem and mitigating the anticipated impacts of climate change.
 Watershed planning is supported as a comprehensive and integrated approach for conservation.

-The natural environment features are those listed in Section 6.1 and are further explained in the appendix of this Plan.
+The natural environment features are as defined within the Provincial Policy Statement. those listed in Section 6.1 and are further explained in the appendix of this Plan.

 Natural Heritage features of regional and provincial significance are given special protection by this plan in accordance with the Provincial Policy Statement.
-These features include significant wetlands, significant woodlands, significant valleylands, significant wildlife habitat and significant areas of natural and scientific interest.
+These features include significant wetlands including coastal wetlands, significant woodlands, significant valleylands, significant wildlife habitat and significant areas of natural and scientific interest.
 Appendices 2, 3, 4, and 5 to this plan provide further explanation of significant Natural Heritage features.

-- To protect locally, regionally and provincially significant natural areas from development which would have a negative impact on natural environment features and functions; - To improve the quality of water in groundwater, streams, rivers and Lake Huron; - To ensure a healthy environment and improved quality of life through the protection and enhancement of natural heritage features, areas and systems; and - To encourage compatible development in keeping with environmental, social and economic goals.
+- To protect locally, regionally and provincially significant natural areas from development which would have a negative impact on natural environment features and functions; - To improve the quality of water in groundwater, streams, rivers and Lake Huron; - To ensure a healthy environment and improved quality of life through the protection and enhancement of natural heritage features, areas and systems; and - To mitigate and adapt to local climate change impacts; and - To encourage compatible development in keeping with environmental, social and economic goals.